-A major element of our strategy is to expand our product pipeline through opportunistically in-licensing or acquiring the rights to products, product candidates or technologies for the treatment of ophthalmic diseases.
-Because we expect generally that we will not engage directly in early stage research and drug discovery and because the development outlook for our current product candidates is highly uncertain, the future growth of our business likely will depend significantly on our ability to in-license or acquire the rights to approved products, additional product candidates or technologies.
+An element of our strategy has been and continues to be to expand our product pipeline through potentially in-licensing or acquiring the rights to products, product candidates or technologies that would complement our strategic goals as well as other compelling ophthalmology opportunities.
+Because we expect generally that we will not engage directly in early stage research and drug discovery, the future growth of our business beyond our current product portfolio will depend significantly on our ability to in-license or acquire the rights to approved products, additional product candidates or technologies.
 We may be unable, however, to in-license or acquire the rights to any such products, product candidates or technologies from third parties for several reasons.
 The success of this strategy depends partly upon our ability to identify, select and acquire or in-license promising product candidates and technologies.
 We may be unable to identify suitable products, product candidates or technologies within our area of focus.
 The process of proposing, negotiating and implementing a license or acquisition of a product candidate is lengthy and complex.
 The in-licensing and acquisition of pharmaceutical products is an area characterized by intense competition, and a number of companies (both more established and early stage biotechnology companies) are also pursuing strategies to in-license or acquire products, product candidates or technologies that we may consider attractive.
 More established companies may have a competitive advantage over us due to their size, cash resources and greater clinical development and commercialization capabilities, while earlier stage companies may be more aggressive or have a higher risk tolerance.
 In addition, companies that perceive us to be a competitor may be unwilling to assign or license rights to us.
 We also may be unable to in-license or acquire the rights to the relevant product, product candidate or technology on terms that would allow us to make an appropriate return on our investment.
-Mo
+Moreover, we may devote resources to potential acquisitions or in-licensing opportunities that are never completed, or we may fail to realize the anticipated benefits of such efforts or we may incorrectly judge the value or worth of an acquired or in-licensed product candidate or technology.